Gospel & Universe

 It seems more than likely that the specific idea of an afterlife land of the blessed was influenced by the positive afterlife scenarios in Egypt or Persia.
 In Egyptian terms, if your heart is light you'll go to a lush garden.
 If your heart is heavy and it weighs down the scales, then your soul will be thrown into flames.
 This is an ingenious scenario, since it leaves the world brighter each time: good people continue to exist, while evil people are erased from the face of the universe.
 Dark and nasty places like Hell are not required.
 There are no endless prison riots or gnashing of teeth.

-In Homer's Iliad, death seems a bleak prospect, as Anthony Edwards notes in "Achilles in the Underground" (1985):
+In Homer's Iliad, death seems a bleak prospect:

 It's hard to make out clearly the topography of this Greek realm.
-Perhaps this is because there were different models of the afterlife, reflecting current and earlier models.
-Edwards notes the link to Mycenaean and Minoan models, although I imagine that the Egyptian might also play a role:
+Perhaps this is because there were different models of the afterlife, reflecting current and earlier models, such as those that came from the Mycenaeans and Minoans:

-Belief in a realm of Hades was complemented by an alternative land of the blessed, usually an island located at the edges of the earth, where kings and other favored individuals enjoyed a happy eternity.
+Belief in a realm of Hades was complemented by an alternative land of the blessed, usually an island located at the edges of the earth, where kings and other favoured individuals enjoyed a happy eternity.
 Although it remains unclear just how this eschatology fits into the religious thought of pre-classical Greece, the idea of such an afterlife is generally agreed to go back at least to Minoan-Mycenaean times.
+(Anthony Edwards, "Achilles in the Underground," 1985)